israel-lugo/capidup/README.md

 other random file being detected as its duplicate by mistake.

-The reason for this is that two different files may have the same hash: this is called a collision.
+The reason for this is that two different files may have the same hash: this is called a *collision*.
 CapiDup uses MD5 (which generates 128 bit hashes) for detecting whether the files are equal.
 It cannot distinguish between a case where both files are equal and a case where they just happen to generate the same MD5 hash.

-The odds of this happening by accident, though, for two files of the same size, are really very low.
+The odds of this happening by *accident* for two files of the same size, are, then, extremely low.
 For normal home use, dealing with movies, music, source code or other documents, this concern can be disregarded.

 ## Security